 Sharp GP2Y0A02YK0F

-Unlike simple IR proximity sensors that just detect presence, triangulation sensors (like Sharp GP2Y series) project an IR beam and use a Position Sensitive Detector (PSD) to measure the angle of the reflected light.
-The closer the object, the larger the angle—allowing precise distance calculation.
+Unlike simple IR proximity sensors that just detect presence, triangulation sensors (like the Sharp GP2Y series) project an IR beam and use a position-sensitive detector (PSD) to measure the angle of the reflected light.
+The closer the object, the larger the angle — allowing precise distance calculation.

 const int irPin = A0;